Exploring the Utila Cays!

 WATER CAY / CAYE

-The ideal tropical beach paradise, surrounded by piercingly blue water, extensive sand bar and coral reef.
-No one lives on Water Cay, and despite it being such an amazing spot, is very likely you may be the only folks out there.
+This is THE ideal tropical beach paradise, surrounded by piercingly blue water, an extensive sand bar and coral reef.
+No one lives on Water Cay, and despite it being such an amazing place, is very likely you may be the only folks out there-especially first thing in the morning.
 There are coconut palms and Australian pines for shade or for your hammocks.
+Bathrooms are also available.

 PIGEON (SUC-SUC) and JEWEL CAY / CAYE